Jayden-boop/WRO-2025/README.md

 ```

 - Bottom zone (>450 px) often means the robot has already passed the pillar or the contour is partially out of frame.
-- Top zone (<125 px) indicates the pillar is far and area/centroid estimation is noisy.
+- Top zone (<125 px) indicates the pillar is far, and area/centroid estimation is noisy.

 ### Closest-First Prioritization

-From the remaining candidates, the closest pillar by pixel-distance is stored as the active avoidance target:
+From the remaining candidates, the closest pillar by pixel distance is stored as the active avoidance target:

 ```python
 if pillar_distance < closest_pillar_distance: